SeaOfNodes/Simple/chapter05/README.md

 # Chapter 5

-In this chapter we extend the language grammar with following features:
+In this chapter we extend the language grammar with the following features:

 * We introduce the `if` statement.
 * To support splitting of control flow and merging, we introduce new nodes: `Region` and `Phi`.